-Most of the investors, including me, enter the stock markets to fulfill a dream.
+Most of the investors, including me, enter the stock markets to fulfil a dream.
 This is a dream of financial independence.
 This dream is reinforced by the history of astronomical returns that some of the businesses have generated for their shareholders in the past; Infosys and Wipro being a few of them.
-I have always aspired to be a shareholder of any such company, which can turn my investment of a few thousands of rupees in to millions.
+I have always aspired to be a shareholder of any such company, which can turn my investment of a few thousands of rupees into millions.

 This quest of finding the elixir of stock investing has led me into different directions in the past; first technical investing and then later fundamental investing.

 My quest for a guiding light, which could act as a beacon for the while I charter the hitherto unknown seas (to me) of stock investing, ended when I first read Intelligent Investor by Benjamin Graham in 2008 and later on letters of Warren Buffett to shareholders of Berkshire Hathaway in 2011.